Don’t hold your breath waiting for Radiohead to sue Sam Smith over “Midnight Train.”

 Can one successfully argue that a less distinct and common chord progression might infringe upon a more distinct and less common one?

 Does it matter that both progressions end on a somewhat unusual iv chord which functions similarly to V but is a bit darker and more melancholy.
 Midnight Train’s four chords are the same as the chorus to the Bee Gees’ “Nights On Broadway,” “I iii IV iv.”
 No, it doesn’t matter.
 For a chord progression to be a substantial creative choice protectable by copyright the threshold for originality is extremely high.
 It would need to be novel.
 These progressions are unremarkable.
 The most interesting part is the III in Creep, and Midnight Train doesn’t share in it.
 So taken by itself, that the chords have the “same basic structure” doesn’t matter much unless the melody were very much the same.

 No. In fact, the Midnight Train melody makes very specific use of the fifth degree of the scale, the one that most defines that iii chord’s character.

 Are the lyrics very similar?

 What about that tremolo guitar?

 An infringement suit will likely never happen.
 I predict Radiohead will be asked about it a lot and they’ll take the high road.
 It’s probably the only good course available to them.
-And that will be that.
-Meanwhile, Midnight Train is going to be a huge hit for the same reason the two songs are substantially different — that iii chord and the beautiful melody that they built around it.
+That will be that.
+Meanwhile, Midnight Train is going to be a hit for the same reason the two songs are substantially different — that iii chord and the beautiful melody that they built around it.